BelieveData001/Data_Analyst_Portfolio/README.md

 # 📊 Data Analyst Portfolio – Ejenavi Believe Okotie

 Welcome to my Data Analyst portfolio! 👋
-I'm a passionate data analyst with hands-on experience in Excel, SQL, Python, Tableau, and Power BI.
-This portfolio showcases real-world projects where I turned raw data into actionable insights.
+I’m a data analyst skilled in SQL, Excel, Power BI, and Python, with experience turning raw data into clear, actionable insights.
+My projects span sales analysis, HR analytics, and operational reporting solving real problems with data storytelling and automation.

+On this GitHub, you’ll find end-to-end projects featuring data cleaning, analysis, and dynamic dashboards.
+I’m open to analyst roles where I can add value and keep growing.

 ---